jose-oliveira/demo-modules/D8/modules/decoupled_templates/README.md

 # Decoupled templates demo

-This module replaces the output of the Basic block type with the output from a service.
-See code and @TODO's for more information.
+This module replaces the output of some entity bundles with the output from an external source.

+## @TODO's

+- Abstract code to a service
+- Make module more configurable
+- Tests
+- Change the design to output it on a field instead of entire output